crudecomputer/jrny/README.md

 In other words: **USE WITH DISCRETION**

----

 ## Overview

-A lot of great schema migration tools already exist (like [dbmate](https://github.com/amacneil/dbmate)), but there is still room for others.
+Other SQL-based schema migration tools already exist (like [dbmate](<https://github.com/amacneil/dbmate>)), but there is still room for another.

-`jrny` offers an alternative for people who...
+`jrny` is an option for people who...

 * ... think database revision files should be an immutable record and are **guaranteed to represent** what was applied to database